Cyberia (video game): Gameplay

-Puzzle difficulty and arcade difficulty are set in the beginning of the game, but setting both to "easy" is not permitted; if the player attempts to do so, the game will inform the player that it will be "too easy."
+Puzzle difficulty and arcade difficulty are set in the beginning of the game, but setting both to "easy" is not permitted; if the player attempts to do so, the game will state that it will be "too easy."
 Arcade difficulty controls the toughness of the combat in the game (both on the ground and in the air).

 The Saturn version of the game supports the mouse and mission stick in addition to the standard controller.
 The 3DO version supports only the standard controller and flight stick.
 The PlayStation version is one of the few games compatible with the PlayStation Mouse.